 - Customers select a pick-up location when they sign-up and pick up their weekly deliveries at their selected site on set days and times.

 - We do not make home deliveries.
 Group delivery locations help us keep our prices low and are better for the environment.

 Field Cost is an easy way to help people make a commitment to healthy eating and the local agriculture.

 - Convenient delivery of fresh food at a great value

 - Education about the products, nutrition, use and storage

 - The nutritional benefits of eating fresh, small-farm product every week

 - An overall fun, community building and enjoyable experience

 Field Goods is a valuable wellness program and employee benefit.
 Making the Field Goods local produce subscription service available to your employees (at no cost to the company) is proven to help your employees and their families eat healthier and will help create a culture of wellness and environmental responsibility.

 Looking to super-charge your wellness initiative?
 Our innovative BeetCamp™ program is a low cost employer wellness program and employee benefit that breaks down the barriers to a healthy diet.
-This 10-week program costs $5 to $10 per employee per week and can be tailored to your needs.
+This 10-week program can cost a little as $50 per employee and can be tailored to your needs.
 Participants receive a weekly delivery of 6-8 local produce items, a weekly educational newsletter, an introductory group presentation and the knowledge they are supporting sustainable agriculture.